 The King’s Highway, Gilead, Israel, 877 BC

-Goosebumps rose on Elijah’s arms.
-He shielded his eyes from the morning sun and pivoted toward the valley where the camels climbed onto this stretch of the King’s Highway.
+A boulder lodged in Elijah’s gut.
+Who was hurting?
+Shielding his eyes from the sun, he pivoted toward the valley where camels climbed onto the road.

 The girl fell to her knees.

 “Nathan.”
 Elijah whispered.
 He ignored the pooling wine, Dad’s ninth sale of the day, and stared open-mouthed at the little girl.
 Elijah stood a head taller than Dad, and not a finger higher than Nathan or mother.
 His knees and elbows poked out at awkward angles, yet he pruned vines beside Nathan with swift, sure strokes.
 Although Nathan’s beard had come in thick and black a year ago, their mother could still stroke Elijah’s bare cheeks and coo, “My baby boy.”

 Elijah riveted his gaze on the child.
 She tugged at his heart.
 Dad would be here to help any moment.